Home » Recipes » Course » Meat » Sticky Asian Style Gochujang Chicken Meatballs

 Description

-These ultra-juicy, sweet and spicy glazed chicken meatballs are the most delicious meal, perfect for busy weeknights.
-Full of Asian-style flavours and easy to prep ahead, you’ll want to add these to your menu rotation!
+These ultra-juicy, sweet, spicy gochujang glazed chicken meatballs take just 30 minutes and are like Korean fried chicken, in meatball form.
+Served over rice, they’re perfect for busy weeknights or as little party appetizers.
+Full of Asian-style flavors and easy to prep ahead, you’ll want to add these to your menu rotation!

 Ingredients